DawnScience/dawn-doc/org.dawnsci.documentation.user/html/_sources/2d_tools.txt

 Image Plotting Tools (2D)
 =========================

-Images have a range of tools such as zooming and

 The image plotting tools appear automatically when an image (two-dimensional data array) is plotted.
 You can choose an image tool by going to the tool action menu: